 Party Tricks: Cooking for a Crowd

 We never turn down a chance to entertain.
-That can sometimes mean cooking for a hundred or more people.
-We are not caterers but learned a few great tricks for cooking for a crowd.
-Whether you are having a dinner party for five or a BBQ for eighty, learn how to make it a success:
+That can sometimes mean cooking for a hundred or more people, and though we're not caterers, we've learned a few great tricks for cooking for a crowd.
+Whether you're hosting a dinner party for five or a barbecue for eighty, here are a few tips for entertaining like a pro.

 How much meat do I need?

 The rule of thumb is a ½ pound of meat per person.
-If you are having a dinner party for four, that equation is easy: for example, two pounds of steaks.
-It gets complicated when you are cooking for many, many people.
-When we are cooking for a crowd, we like to serve lots of little things for people to try, and some guesstimating is required.
+If you are having a dinner party for four, for example, two pounds of steak makes for simple, even serving.
+Of course, it gets complicated when your guest number rises.
+When we are cooking for a crowd, we like to serve lots of little things for guests to try, and some guess-timating is required.
 If you are making chicken wings, Wagyu sliders and a brisket, you can imagine that each person on average will eat one to two wings, a quarter pounder slider and less than a quarter pound of brisket.
 If you are cooking for twenty people, you should buy five packs of wings, five pounds of Wagyu ground and one brisket (hey, there are few things better than leftover brisket).

 When to DIY and When to Buy